Culture, Arts & Media

 Moroccan Jewish music is not one sound.

-That is the first thing worth saying.
+That is the first thing to say.

 It includes liturgical poetry, Andalusian traditions, Judeo-Arabic popular song, wedding music, women's songs, Haketia echoes from the north, and later diasporic reinventions in Israel, France, Canada, and elsewhere.
 If the archive sounded nostalgic, it was because it kept reaching for a vanished world.
 The stronger version begins with mixture, not disappearance.